Xia-code/flexmm/README.md

 FlexMM deliberately does **not** prescribe a model architecture or training loop.
 You keep control of model construction, optimization, early stopping, and logging, while FlexMM handles the repetitive and error-prone experiment setup around them.

 ---
+## Project Status

+⚠️ **FlexMM is currently under active development.**

+Although the core functionality has been tested, the library is still in an early stage and may contain bugs or API changes.

+Bug reports, issues, and suggestions are highly appreciated.
+The project will continue to be improved based on user feedback.

+---
 ## Why FlexMM?

 Multimodal experiments often repeat the same infrastructure work: